-D8 List any other application requirements specific to transfer applicants: Transfer Form

-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+- D8 List any other application requirements specific to transfer applicants: minimum GPA and other requirements vary by program - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

-D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission
+D9 GOTATITI: Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall 12/1 7/1
+D9 Fall X

 D9 Winter

-D9 Spring 10/1 12/31
+D9 Spring X

-D9 Summer 3/31 5/1
+D9 Summer X

 D10 Yes No

-D10 Does an open admission policy, if reported, apply to V
+D10 Does an open admission policy, if reported, apply to ~

 transfer students? ^

-D11 Describe additional requirements for transfer admission, if applicable: Transfer Credit Policies D12 Report the lowest grade earned for any course that may С be transferred for credit: D13 Number Unit Type D13 Maximum number of credits or courses that may be Semester 60 transferred from a two-year institution: Hours D14 Number Unit Type D14 Maximum number of credits or courses that may be Semester 90 transferred from a four-year institution: Hours D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16 Minimum number of credits that transfers must complete 30 at your institution to earn a bachelor's degree:
+CDS-D Page 13

+Describe additional requirements for transfer admission, if applicable: Music requires audition; education, pharmacy, and health sciences require interviews

+Transfer Credit Policies ---------------------------------

+D12 Report the lowest grade earned for any course that may C be transferred for credit: C

+D13 Number Unit Type - of credits or courses that may be two-year institution: 60 semester hours

+D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: 90 semester hours

+D15 at your institution to earn an associate degree:

+D16 Minimum number of credits that transfers must complete 20 at your institution to earn a bachelor's degree: 30

-D17 Describe other transfer credit policies: Academic Advisor determines credits transferred.
+D17 Describe other transfer credit policies: